Helping build more compassionate, creative and clever communities

 Offering support through community connection, together with mental illness prevention and early intervention strategies

-Facilitating legislative reform and legal support, together with advocacy for the power of lived experience, for abuse sufferers and survivors
+Facilitating legislative reform, immediate support and long-term recovery for victim-survivors, together with advocacy for the power of lived experience

-Providing face to face and online education, individual and group-based support, and pathways to empowerment for young people
+Providing face to face and online education, individual and group-based support, pathways to empowerment for young people and specialised medical research

 ENVIRONMENTAL SUSTAINABILITY